|The Teardrop Spey Tube Fly can be tied in a number of hot color combinations|

 -transparent blue junction tubing/metallic gold tube/pearl chenille/natural guinea/hot orange marabou/pearlescent Krystal Flash/blue Lady Amherst

-More detailed information on tube flies for Great Lakes Steelhead can also be found in John Nagy’s book “Steelhead Guide, Fly Fishing Techniques and Strategies for Lake Erie Steelhead”.
+More detailed information on tube flies for Great Lakes Steelhead can be found in John Nagy’s classic book “Steelhead Guide, Fly Fishing Techniques and Strategies for Lake Erie Steelhead”.